TritonDataCenter/rfd/rfd/0078/README.md

 The `findobjects` method will accept an additional `requireIndexes` property on its `options` parameter.
-When the value of this property is set to `true`, _only this specific_ `findObjects` request will be considered to require indexes, or it will emit an `'error'` event.
+When the value of this property is set to `true`, _only this specific_ `findObjects` request will be considered to require indexes and it will emit:

+1. a `UnhandledOptionsError` `'error'` event if the server does not respond with a metadata record as the first data event.

+2. a `NotIndexedError` `'error'` event if the server responds with a metadata record, but at least one field used in this `findObjects` request's search filter has an index that is not usable.

 This method of opting into the proposed solution will be recommended for any new program that __cannot_ rely on the presence of the server-side support.